LoginRadius/docs/content/tutorial/php/index.md

 ##  Explore PHP Demo/SDK

 The tutorial above walks through a quick PHP implementation to import the SDK and leverage it to process user data from LoginRadius in the frontend.
-For a more structured example of a PHP server, check out the demo as well as SDK references from our LoginRadius repository.
+For a more structured example of a PHP server, check out the demo and SDK references from our LoginRadius repository.

 **[GitHub Demo/SDK Link](https://github.com/LoginRadius/php-sdk)**   |   **[Download Demo](https://github.com/LoginRadius/php-sdk/archive/master.zip)**